A Florida Christmas story: Pet alligator to stay home with humans

 Florida woman fights to keep pet alligator, ATV-riding 'Rambo' at homehttps://t.co/KJlwLavauU pic.twitter.com/HU6TtAhLbj— KUTV 2News (@KUTV2News) March 16, 2016

-The FWC ruling this month come with a stipulation: Rambo is no longer allowed to be shown off in public, like in conservation classes and charity events.
+The FWC ruling this month came with a stipulation: Rambo is no longer allowed to be shown off in public, like in conservation classes and charity events.

 “He’s family.
 I love him like my family,” Thorn told ABC Action News, as Rambo sat patiently dressed in a Santa hat and camouflage glasses.
 “All my kids are grown so all I have are my animals.”